Michael Hendricks: Career

 At the beginning of his career in the early 1990s, the HIV/AIDS crisis influenced Hendricks to address LGBTQ issues.
 He is a clinician and researcher and has investigated depression, suicide, substance abuse, compulsive behaviors, HIV, and gender diversity issues at the National Cancer Institute, Georgetown University Medical Center, and Virginia Commonwealth University.
-Since 1999, he has worked as a partner at the Washington Psychological Center, P.C.
+From 1999 to 2024, he has worked as a partner at the Washington Psychological Center, P.C.
+He has since gone into solo private practice.
 He has worked in various facilities including Spring Grove Hospital Center and Whitman-Walker Health.
-He was a Chief Psychologist at Umoja Methadone treatment Center and was Chief of Outpatient Mental Health Services at the Washington, D.C.
-He is board certified in clinical psychology from by the American Board of Professional Psychology.
+He was a Chief Psychologist at Umoja Methadone treatment Center and was Chief of Outpatient Mental Health Services at the Washington, D.C., Jail He is board certified in clinical psychology by the American Board of Professional Psychology.

-Hendricks is a Fellow of the American Psychological Association (APA), the Society for the Psychology of Sexual Orientation and Gender Diversity, the Society of Clinical Psychology, and the Society for the Psychological Study of Social Issues.
+Hendricks is a Fellow of the American Psychological Association (APA), the Society for the Psychology of Sexual Orientation and Gender Diversity, the Society of Clinical Psychology, Psychologists in Independent Practice, and the Society for the Psychological Study of Social Issues.
+He is also a member of the American Psychology-Law Society.
 He was the chair of the Research Committee of the Virginia HIV Community Planning Committee for 11 years.
-Hendricks is an APA Council representative and past president of Division 44, which is the APA's Society for the Psychology of Sexual Orientation and Gender Diversity.
+Hendricks has served as an APA Council representative and past president of Division 44, which is the APA's Society for the Psychology of Sexual Orientation and Gender Diversity.
 He has held positions as adjunct professor in at Argosy University, Howard University, and Catholic University of America., where he has taught graduate-level Clinical Psychopharmacology.
+He is currently a Clinical Professor at George Washington University.
 He is the lead author, with co-author Rylan Testa on the seminal paper that applied Ilan Meyer's minority stress model to transgender people, published in 2012.
 He was awarded an APA Presidential Citation.

-Hendricks is a member of and is a certified healthcare provider of the World Professional Association for Transgender Health, American Psychology-Law Society, and the American Association of Suicidology.
+Hendricks is a member of and is a certified healthcare provider of the World Professional Association for Transgender Health.